Nasutitermes corniger: Associations

 The termites are thought to benefit from the association as the ants leave debris in the nest containing nitrogen and that this increases the availability of this important nutrient in an environment where it is scarce.
 They may also benefit from the ants protecting the nest from predators.
 The ants benefit as the termite nests provide an ideal location to raise broods, particularly of reproductive castes.
 The climate is suitable for this and the nests are easily defended against predators.
 Other Nasutitermes species have been found to produce anti-fungal compounds and these would also be beneficial to the ants although it is not known if N. corniger do produce such compounds.

-The White-throated Round-eared Bat, Lophostoma silvicolum, roosts inside the nests of N.corniger.
+The White-throated Round-eared Bat, Lophostoma silvicola, roosts inside the nests of N.corniger.
 Males excavate the roost themselves, expending considerable energy whilst doing so.
 They consequently gain reproductive success as a harem of females will join them in the roost.
 The termite nest is an ideal temperature for raising young and provides protection from predators of the bats.
 N. corniger repair the damage made to the nest by the bat meaning that the males have to constantly maintain the roost.
 Once the bats leave the cavity is filled by the termites within a few weeks.
 Scientists are currently investigating how the bats are able to create the roosts without being attacked by the termites.

 Several bird species including trogons, puffbirds and parakeets also form nests in termite nests.
 These can be distinguished from those made by bats as they have a horizontal entrance whereas those made by bats have a vertical entrance at the base of the nest.